The Best Time to Put Up Your Christmas Tree

-It can be said that after Thanksgiving, the revelry is just about to begin.
-As the holiday season rolls in, everyone eagerly anticipate Christmas.
-Many people make a list of parties to attend, shop presents for loved ones, and decorate their homes.
+It can be said that holiday revelry begins right after Thanksgiving.
+As the Yuletide season rolls in, everyone eagerly anticipates Christmas.
+People make a list of parties they plan on attending, shop for presents to give to loved ones, and decorate their homes.

-The time as to when a Christmas tree should be put up largely depends on whether it’s real or artificial.
+The best time to set up your Christmas tree largely depends on whether it is real or artificial.
 Below are some tips to guide you:

-If you prefer a real tree, many people suggest to bring in a freshly cut tree on the first week of December.
-Water it every morning, and it will stay fresh and moist for four to six weeks.
+If you prefer a real tree, many people suggest bringing in a freshly cut tree on the first week of December.
+Regularly watering your tree every morning will allow it to stay fresh for four to six weeks.

-Some experts, on the other hand, recommend getting a real tree one to two weeks before the 25th.
-This way, the wonderful scent of pine is infused in all corners of the room—perfect for opening presents on Christmas morning.
+Some experts recommend getting a real tree one to two weeks before the 25th.
+This allows the wonderful scent of pine to infuse every corner of the room it is placed in.
+The fragrance will peak right before your children begin opening their presents on Christmas morning.

 If you want to put up a tree as early as the day after Thanksgiving, then an artificial Christmas tree is the best option.
-Decorate it with sparkling balls and colorful ribbons, and your home is enveloped in holiday spirit even before December ushers in.
+Decorate it with sparkling trinkets and colorful ribbons, and envelop your home in holiday cheer even before December begins.

-With an artificial tree, there’s no need to worry about dry needles or disposal after the Christmas feast is over.
+With an artificial tree, there’s no need to worry about disposing of dried and shed needles after the Christmas feast is over.
 It allows the family to enjoy the holiday décor, even after New Year.

-Many people, however, say that the best time to put up a Christmas tree depends on family tradition.
-Some put up the tree as early as November, while others wait at the last minute.
+Many people, however, say that the best time to put up a Christmas tree depends on one’s family tradition.
+Some put up the tree as early as November, while others wait until the last minute.

 Setting up the tree is not just about sprucing up your home for Christmas.
 It’s about creating happy, long-lasting memories after the holidays are over.